MetroCat69/Url-Longerer/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to my Url shortner and longerer

-something something for everything we need a docker and sam cli before hand

-you need aws sam + docker to run locally
+and this project I create a url shortner while also trolling and creating a url longerer

+this project is based on aws

+in otder to run locally you need to install docker + sam you have the docker-wsl-setup for help

 I will not be running locally due to a lot of infra over head to do rather I will be realing on logging